 As you would expect, there is a fair bit of reading involved in English Literature at GCSE level.
 However, unlike A Level or degree level courses, you will neither be expected to read entire texts on your own, nor all at once.
-You may be assigned a few chapters to read at home, so that you can be prepared to answer questions about them and participate in discussions during lessons, but you will also be given time in class to do some quiet reading.
+You may be assigned a few chapters to read at home, so that you can be prepared to answer questions about them and participate in discussions during lessons at school and with English tutors, but you will also be given time in class to do some quiet reading.

 Classroom activities will be designed to help you to understand the context of the texts you are studying, as well as highlighting key themes for criticism.
 Regardless of when and where you complete your reading, you must make sure that you maintain focus.

 Reading a chapter synopsis may give you an understanding of what has happened in a particular section of a book, but you will miss out on the finer details and will subsequently not be able to build up your own personal interpretation of the storyline.
 By applying analytical skills upon the first reading of a text, you will already be one step closer to being able to write a good answer in the exam.